Outer Space Astronaut Training Birthday Party Ideas for Kids

 - Moon Bounce.
 For outdoor parties, a moon bounce can help kids understand the feeling of bouncing up and down on the moon.

 - Moon rock hunt.
 This is another one that would work well in the great outdoors.
 Paint some rocks silver and hide them around the yard.
 Kids can search for moon rocks and then keep them as party favors.

-For the gift bags, I bought simple silver goody bags at AC Moore.
+For the gift bags, I bought simple silver goody bags.
 In each, I put a mini space figurine, space stickers, space odyssey fact cards, and pop rocks!
 Freeze-dried ice cream would make another great favor.